junxit/us-congress-bills-111/metadata.md

 - 2009-09-08 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 388 - 0, 7 Present (Roll no. 688). (text: CR H9293)
 - 2009-09-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 388 - 0, 7 Present (Roll no. 688).(text: CR H9293)
 - 2009-09-09 — Received in the Senate and Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.
+- 2009-12-16 — Committee on Agriculture, Nutrition, and Forestry.
+Ordered to be reported without amendment favorably.
+- 2009-12-16 — Committee on Agriculture, Nutrition, and Forestry.
+Reported by Senator Lincoln without amendment.
+Without written report.
+- 2009-12-16 — Committee on Agriculture, Nutrition, and Forestry.
+Reported by Senator Lincoln without amendment.
+Without written report.
+- 2009-12-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 231.